Interesting information

-This National Nature Reserve consists of three adjacent sites – Yarner Woods, Trendlebere Down and the Bovey Valley Woodlands.
+The East Dartmoor woods and heaths is a National Nature Reserve consisting of three adjacent sites – Yarner Woods, Trendlebere Down and the Bovey Valley Woodlands.

 The main habitats present are ancient woodland and heathland.
 The woodland is dominated by oak, though other species are present including alder and willow in the wetter areas.